Skip to main content

 Customer Service is also Sales

-Written by Adam Grace
+Written by Sammi Frost

-Updated over a week ago
+Updated over 4 years ago

 Great customer service professionals have mastered the art of providing support while also selling to the customer.
 This often requires going beyond just answering the customer's question.